AdobeDocs/campaign-web.de-DE/help/v8/content/create-email-content.md

    >[!NOTE]
    >
    >Die Stapelung von Spalten ist nicht mit allen E-Mail-Programmen kompatibel.
-Wenn dies nicht unterstützt wird, werden Spalten nicht gestapelt.
+Wenn sie nicht unterstützt werden, werden Spalten nicht gestapelt.

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->